-B. If Yes Then B. If No Then If slopes cannot be avoided, providing for This standard is advisory.
-No request for broad breaks in the canopy across the slope modification of fire safety standards is required if 20-30 feet and more can help limit the spread it cannot be met. of a canopy fire up slope.
-Keeping some wild unmanaged areas is OK if they are far enough from the structure that a wild fire's progress will be slowed by the decrease in fire fuels as fire approaches developed areas.
-NOTE: Slope hazards increase the threat of structural fire ignition by increasing the chance of a wild land fire getting into and traveling through the tree canopy.
+B. If Yes Then

+If slopes cannot be avoided, providing for broad breaks in the canopy across the slope 20-30 feet and more can help limit the spread of a canopy fire up slope.

+- Keeping some wild unmanaged areas is OK if they are far enough from the structure that a wild fire's progress will be slowed by the decrease in fire fuels as fire approaches developed areas. - NOTE: Slope hazards increase the threat of structural fire ignition by increasing the chance of a wild land fire getting into and traveling through the tree canopy.
 If you are developing in a wooded area with steep slopes, every attempt should be made to locate away from the steeper ground. (see 11.110(A) and (B) above)